Signaling Games in Multiple Dimensions: Geometric Properties of Equilibrium Solutions: Introduction

 Our work investigates communication scenarios between a biased encoder and a decoder, which leads to a signaling game problem.
 We may encounter biased decision makers in various applications.
-For instance, in control applications, an adversary may wish to inject a bias into a control system in order to deteriorate the system performance \cite{TeixeiraAutomatica15}.
-In smart grid applications, a strategic consumer or electricity producer in a microgrid system may wish to give false or biased measurement reports to another decision maker for its own benefit \cite{CSLloydMaxICASSP14}.
-As another application, strategic users in a cellular network may wish to misreport their channel conditions to the base station for their own benefit \cite{OpportunisticIT12}.
+For instance, in control applications, an adversary may wish to inject a bias into a control system in order to deteriorate the system performance \citep{TeixeiraAutomatica15}.
+In smart grid applications, a strategic consumer or electricity producer in a microgrid system may wish to give false or biased measurement reports to another decision maker for its own benefit \citep{CSLloydMaxICASSP14}.
+As another application, strategic users in a cellular network may wish to misreport their channel conditions to the base station for their own benefit \citep{OpportunisticIT12}.
+Moreover, interactions between attackers and defenders in control applications may be modeled as a cheap talk problem \citep{ZuxingACC2020,SaritasACC20}.
+For applications of signaling games and cheap talk in fields such as economics, finance, biology, and political science, the reader is referred to \citep{Sobel2020}.